BluNite/legendary-system-team-tracker/README.md

 ## Tests

-- Test used: Jest
+ Testing used: Jest

 To run a test in terminal/ git bash

--  type: npm run test
+ type: npm run test

 ---